pkra/peterkrautzberger.org/_posts/2018/2018-04-19-braces-yourself.md

 published: true
 ---

-I recently read [Why would you do that?](https://css-tricks.com/why-would-you-do-that-in-css/) on CSS Tricks and it reminded me that I had mean to write this post a month ago.
+I recently read [Why would you do that?](https://css-tricks.com/why-would-you-do-that-in-css/) on CSS Tricks and it reminded me that I had meant to write this piece a month ago.

 So [I recently wrote about a fragment of mathematical content](/0203/) and a big part of it was the problem of stretchy braces.
 After building the "plain" HTML+CSS example at the end (re-using an extremely clever solution from the upcoming MathJax v3), I kept thinking: this should be easier.
 Luckily, this year I'm dedicating a chunk of my spare time to the [MathOnWeb Community Group](https://w3c.github.io/mathonwebpages/)'s new task force focused on CSS, looking for (old and new) ideas that might help simplify equation layout using CSS.